Type to search posts and projects to navigate

 if self.token_count is None:

-# In production, use a proper tokenizer
+# In production, use the model's tokenizer or a count-tokens

 self.token_count = len(self.content.split())